user82304z7x/cloudflare-docs/src/content/docs/logs/reference/log-fields/zone/http_requests.md

 Type: `string`

-The human-readable name of the zone (e.g. 'cloudflare.com').
+The human-readable name of the zone (for example, 'cloudflare.com').